vuejs/vue-router/docs/en/advanced/lazy-loading.md

 const Baz = () => import(/* webpackChunkName: "group-foo" */ './Baz.vue')
 ```

-Webpack will group any async module with the same chunk name into the same async chunk.
+webpack will group any async module with the same chunk name into the same async chunk.